ERonayne/Calculator/README.md

 ## Building the Project

 This project is build using Maven.
-To build the project run:
+To both build and run the tests use:

-    `mvn package`

-To run tests:

     `mvn test`

-The console will report whether or not the tests pass.
+The console will report whether or not the build and tests pass.